vinayakakv/course-registration-quarkus/README.md

 Then, for all deployments, set `spec.template.spec.containers[0].imagePullPolicy=Never` to use local images.

+Build every docker image as described in above section to make them available to the new docker environment.

 Then, `cd` to `kubernetes/` folder, and execute
 ```shell script
 kubectl apply -f .